miguellobato84/smartscreen/getting_started/02_first_lvgl_interface.md

 - If the demo widgets still show, ensure the call to `lv_demo_widgets()` is commented and `tutorial2_create_ui()` is invoked.
 - If the screen is rotated incorrectly, adjust `LVGL_PORT_ROTATION_DEGREE` in DEMO_LVGL.ino.
 - If touch doesn’t respond, verify your board selection and that the demo’s `esp_bsp` files match your hardware variant.
+- If build fails due to missing `wifi_credentials.h`, create it from the `.example` file or skip WiFi by building as-is (the sketch compiles without the file).
+- OTA requires the Arduino `ArduinoOTA` library.
+If not installed, OTA is skipped automatically.

 ## What’s next